-OverviewTajumulco is the highest peak in both Guatamala and Central America.
-Like the rest of the mountains in Guatemala, it too is a volcano.
-The volcano has its last small eruptions in 1821 and 1863 and has been quiet since.
+Tajumulco is the highest peak in both Guatemala and Central America.
+Like most of the rest of the high mountains in Guatemala, it too is a volcano.
+The volcano had its last small eruptions in 1821 and 1863 and has been quiet since.

 This is a spectacular climb, and has views of both Mexico and Guatemala.
 The mountain is also surrounded by several interesting small villages.
 On clear days you can see to the Pacific Ocean.
-Despite being a fairly popular climb, there isn't too much in way of tourist infrastructure here, and the mountain can only be reached by dusty bus rides.
+Despite being a fairly popular climb, there isn't too much in way of tourist infrastructure here, and the mountain can only be reached by long bus rides.

 .
 If you know of other routes, please post them.
 Also, see the route page for much more detail.

 There is a good trail to the summit, but there are also several other livestock/woodcutting trails in the area that make following the first half of the trail confusing.
 If you are alone, or you don't speak any Spanish at all, I would recommend taking a local guide.
 Don't wander too far off the paths either (see the Red Tape section).
 From the trailhead at Llano de la Guardia, the trail follows the ridge to the west through many farms and cattle pastures.
 The trail more or less follows the ridge and enters a pine forest at 3300 meters (11,000 feet).
 From there, the trails converge and it is easier to follow the main trail.
 Continue up the main trail to a junction.
 From here, the most used path heads SW to some villiages on the other sideof the volcano.
 For Tajumulco, instead of following the most used trail down to the villiages, stay on the steep path right at the ridgeline, and follow it to the summit.
 The climb can be done in one very long day, but it is highly recommended that you camp high on the mountain.
 The route page has more details.

 No permits are required.

 The dry season is best which last from late November to early April.
 Be prepared for clouds and cool weather at any time of year.
 It can be surprisingly cold on the summit.

-The closest weather link is in Quetzaltenago.
+The closest weather link is in Tuichan at 2900 meters elevation.
 Expect cooler and wetter conditions in the mountains.